zeta1999/korali/examples/learning/README.rst

-Learning
+Machine Learning
 ======================

-In this section, we show different ways to solve learning problems with Korali.
+In this section, we show different ways to solve machine learning problems with Korali.